 Decked Out for Comfort

-Simply put, you and your child will be happier to use a regular stroller for extended periods.
+Simply put, you and your child will be happier using a regular stroller for extended periods.

 Stable Smooth Ride